MicrosoftDocs/cpp-docs/docs/data/oledb/crowset-findnextrow.md

  [in] A pointer to the value to be matched.

  `wType`
  [in] Indicates the data type of the value part of the buffer.
-For information about type indicators, see [Data Types](https://msdn.microsoft.com/en-us/library/ms723969.aspx) in the *OLE DB Programmer's Reference* in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For information about type indicators, see [Data Types](https://msdn.microsoft.com/en-us/library/ms723969.aspx) in the *OLE DB Programmer's Reference* in the Windows SDK.

  `nLength`
  [in] The length, in bytes, of the consumer data structure allocated for the data value.
 For details, see the description of **cbMaxLen** in [DBBINDING Structures](https://msdn.microsoft.com/en-us/library/ms716845.aspx) in the *OLE DB Programmer's Reference.*